Complementary consistency semi-supervised learning for 3D left atrial image segmentation: Materials and Methods

 \subsection{Complementary symmetric structure}

-Inspired by \cite{Wang_tripled-uncertainty}, the method in this paper learns complementary information by constructing two complementary auxiliary models to efficiently utilize unlabeled data.
-Fig. \ref{fig3} illustrates how the main model and the auxiliary model each use separate encoders.
-Three encoders, designated as ${{\text{A}}_{\text{M}}}$, ${{\text{A}}_{\text{Aux1}}}$, and ${{\text{A}}_{\text{Aux2}}}$, respectively, all share the same structure.
-For input${{x}_{i}}$, each encoder has 4 coding blocks, all of which produce 5 outputs after 5 convolutions and 4 downsamplings:
+Inspired by \citep{Wang_tripled-uncertainty}, this paper proposes a method that utilizes two complementary auxiliary models to learn complementary information and effectively utilize unannotated data.
+As shown in Figure \ref{fig3}, the main model and auxiliary models adopt independent encoders.
+The three encoders have the same structure, denoted as ${{\text{A}}_{\text{M}}}$, ${{\text{A}}_{\text{Aux1}}}$ and ${{\text{A}}_{\text{Aux2}}}$ respectively.
+For the input x, each encoder has 5 encoding blocks and can produce 5 outputs after 5 encodings.